(Updated on December 27, 2021)

 Tell users what your app does in under 3 seconds.

 Test screenshots, icons and text to find the optimal combination.

 Make sure to convey your strongest message in the First Impression

-TIP #2: Use different creatives on Google Play and the App Store
+Use different creatives on Google Play and the App Store

-Although the new Google Play Store design now looks more similar to the App Store, they are fundamentally different platforms, and they should be treated as such in the area of ASO.
+Although the new Google Play Store design looks similar to the App Store, they are fundamentally different platforms, and they should be treated as such in the area of ASO.
 This is because:

 - Developers often drive different traffic to each store (i.e., different sources, campaigns, and ad banners).

-- Different apps are popular in each platform so competition varies
+- Different apps are popular in each platform, so competition varies

 - The user base for Google is not the same as iOS—user mindsets and preferences are different.

-TIP #3: Different app store layouts require special attention
+Different app store layouts require special attention

 Every change to the First Impression must get extra focus, which is why you should wisely choose Gallery orientation when designing your creatives.
 You can use portrait-oriented assets, landscape-oriented assets, or a mix of both.
 Each of the orientations comes with its own set of advantages and disadvantages, but there are a few givens.